hazcod/security-slacker/README.md

-# crowdstrike-spotlight-slack-nagger
+# crowdstrike-spotlight-slacker
-Nags users about outstanding application vulnerabilities found by Crowdstrike Spotlight so they patch their software.
+Nags users on Slack about outstanding application vulnerabilities found by Crowdstrike Spotlight so they patch their software.

 ![slack example](.github/readme/screenshot.png)